-- A: If you are a Midland shareholder, you may vote at the Midland special meeting if you owned shares of Midland common stock of record at the close of business on the record date for the special meeting, [·].
-If you are a Alpine shareholder, you may vote at the Alpine special meeting if you owned shares of Alpine common stock of record at the close of business on the record date for the special meeting, [·].
+A: If you are a Midland shareholder, you may vote at the Midland special meeting if you owned shares of Midland common stock of record at the close of business on the record date for the special meeting, January 4, 2018.
+If you are a Alpine shareholder, you may vote at the Alpine special meeting if you owned shares of Alpine common stock of record at the close of business on the record date for the special meeting, January 4, 2018.
+If you are a Alpine shareholder, you may vote at the Alpine special meeting if you owned shares of Alpine common stock of record at the close of business on the record date for the special meeting, January 4, 2018.
 Please review the instructions for each of your voting options described on your proxy card.
 After you have carefully read and considered the information contained in this joint proxy statement/prospectus, please vote or submit your proxy to vote by a method described on your proxy card.
 This will enable your shares to be represented at your company's special meeting.
 You may still attend and vote in person at your company's special meeting.
-If you do not vote by proxy and do not vote at the special meeting, this will make it more difficult to achieve a quorum for the meeting. - Q: If my shares of common stock are held in "street name" by my broker, bank or other fiduciary, will my broker, bank or other fiduciary automatically vote my shares for me? - A: No. Your broker, bank or other fiduciary cannot vote your shares without instructions from you.
+If you do not vote by proxy and do not vote at the special meeting, this will make it more difficult to achieve a quorum for the meeting.

+Q: If my shares of common stock are held in "street name" by my broker, bank or other fiduciary, will my broker, bank or other fiduciary automatically vote my shares for me?

+A: No. Your broker, bank or other fiduciary cannot vote your shares without instructions from you.
 If your shares are held in "street name" through a broker, bank or other fiduciary, you must provide the record holder of your shares with instructions on how to vote the shares.
 Please follow the voting instructions provided by the broker, bank or other fiduciary.
 You may not vote shares held in street name by returning a proxy card directly to Midland or Alpine, or by voting in person at the Midland special meeting or the Alpine special meeting, unless you provide a "legal proxy," which you must obtain from your broker, bank or other fiduciary.
 Further, brokers, banks or other fiduciaries who hold shares of Midland common stock or Alpine common stock on behalf of their customers may not give a proxy to Midland or Alpine to vote those shares with respect to any of the proposals without specific instructions from their customers, as brokers, banks and other fiduciaries do not have discretionary voting power on these matters.
 Failure to instruct your broker, bank or other fiduciary how to vote will have the same effect as a vote against adoption of the merger agreement and against the Alpine adjournment proposal for Alpine shareholders.